lastmile-ai/mcp-agent/README.md

 pip install mcp-agent
 ```

+> [!TIP]
+> The CLI is available via `uvx`.
+Scaffold a project with `uvx mcp-agent init --template basic --dir my-agent` or deploy with `uvx mcp-agent deploy my-agent`.

 ### Quickstart

 > [!TIP]
 > The [`examples`](/examples) directory has several example applications to get started with.
-> To run an example, clone this repo, then:
+> To run an example, clone this repo (or generate one with `uvx mcp-agent init --template basic --dir my-first-agent`), then:
 >
 > ```bash
 > cd examples/basic/mcp_basic_agent # Or any other example